Travels with V

 Many of the men here, especially older men, wear bright and colourful shorts, typical for this region.

-Right by the market place is the big church where we see people in extraordinary dresses gather.
-We walk over to the church and in the open church door we spot a sculpture of a man dressed in what looks like a mexican soldier’s outfit from a hundred years ago.
-He wears a big sombrero han has a sword in his hand.
-Before him there’s a small group of men singing a hymn.
+Right by the market place there is a big church where we see people in extraordinary dresses gather.
+We walk over to it and in the open church door we spot a wooden sculpture of a man dressed in what looks like a mexican soldier’s outfit from a hundred years ago.
+He wears a big sombrero han has a cutlass in his hand.
+Around him there’s a small group of men singing a hymn.

-We learn that this is the saint Santiago, protector of the town and an example of the confusing mix-up of catholic and maya religions.
+This is the patron saint Santiago, protector of the town and an example of the total mix-up of catholic and maya religions.

-This total mix of catholic and mayan religion is found in many places in this part of Guatemala where mayan people are in majority.
-Santiago is of course not a real saint in the eyes of the catholic church but here he is worshipped as one.
+Santiago is of course not a saint in a usual sense.
+But this mix of the catholic faith the spanish invaders brought with them and the ancient maya spirituality is found in many places in Guatemala where mayan people are in majority.
+Santiago is regarded as a real saint and he is worshipped as one.

 We continue by boat from Santiago to the infamous “hippie haven” of San Marcos, where we walk narrow paths between organic cafés, yoga schools and all kinds of strange drug related activities.

 Always keeping an eye on the animal life we manage to capture this little fellow scuttling over the road on an electric wire.
-We think it’s a Scurus Aerogaster (Mexican grey squirrel) that has found a yummy fig.
+We think it’s a Sciurus Variegatoides (Varigated squirrel) or maybe a Scurus Aerogaster (Mexican grey squirrel), that has found a yummy fig.

 Our next excursion is not across the water but up in the high mountains north of Lago Atitlán, to the city of Chichicastenango.
 The mix-up of catholicism and maya is even more evident there, so join us!